Sunday, December 21, 2008

 The town fire department came into existence because the changing demographics of the community was leaving the fire department with fewer volunteers present during the work day to respond to emergencies.
 Today the Rowley Fire Department (Town) is made up of three members, all town employees, and three fire trucks, all town owned.
 They respond from the station on Hammond Street and are on duty 5 days a week during the daylight hours.

 Much more can be said and as we approach the annual town meeting it is important for the citizens of Rowley to have a better understanding of how they are protected, what it is costing them, and how we are organized.
 In the coming weeks there will be more information distributed.
-But in the end we are two organizations----one purpose, one priority.
+But in the end we are two organizations--

 Sunday, May 11, 2008